California Campus Events

 Question 1: Can I have prerequisite courses in progress at the time of application?
 How many?

-Yes, however, no more than one science (if semester-based course; two if the course is quarter-based) and one non-science prerequisite course can be in progress after the Fall term prior to matriculation (i.e. December 31, 2015 for Fall 2016 entering class).
-All prerequisite courses must be completed by the end of the Spring semester/quarter prior to matriculation.
+Yes, however, no more than one science (if semester-based course; two if the course is quarter-based) and one non-science prerequisite course can be in progress after the Fall term prior to matriculation (i.e. December 31, 2017 for Fall 2018 entering class).
+All prerequisite courses must be completed by the end of the Spring semester/quarter prior to matriculation or June 15th of the planned matriculation year.
 View requirements for details.

 Question 2: Can I substitute any courses for your prerequisites?